Understanding the cost contributions of direct labor and indirect labor is crucial in budgeting and planning.

 Explaining Direct and Indirect Labor in Context

-Following sections further explain the use of direct and indirect labor classifications.
-This appears in the context of related terms and concepts including the following:
+Following sections further explain direct and indirect labor classifications in the context of related terms and concepts, focusing on three themes:

 Contents